-Any greenfield development will start off with bulk earthworks, followed by the construction
+Any greenfield development will start off with bulk earthworks, followed by the construction of civil services.

 - Linking the existing bulk infrastructure services to decentralized water and wastewater treatment works. - Construction of decentralized water and wastewater treatment works. - Protect ecological infrastructure form demolition.